molloeduardo/creativa-popup/README.md

 - ### Title
 This is a simple string that defines the title for the popup.
 - ### Text
-Here you can write the plain text that will be shown inside the popup.
+Here you can write the text that will be shown inside the popup.
+You can use HTML too.
 - ### Icon
 This parameter defines the popup icon that will be on top of the box.
 You can use default icons:
 - info